General Policies and Procedures

 The College strongly disapproves of off-campus use of alcohol by those under legal age because it violates the civil law and harms the College’s reputation.
 Infractions of this alcohol and drug policy may be brought to the attention of a student’s parent(s) or guardian.

 Proper dress is proportionate to the dignity of one’s activities; coveralls, for instance, are suited to manual labor but not to divine worship.
 Those who dress improperly display an indifference towards nobler pursuits.
-Accordingly, more formal dress is to be worn throughout the week in the chapel, offices, classrooms, laboratories, dining hall, and library and for formal dinners and Sunday brunch.
+Accordingly, more formal dress is to be worn throughout each class day, until 3:30 p.m., in the chapel, office building, classrooms, laboratories, library, and dining hall.
 Women are to wear skirts or dresses of modest length with modest sleeve lines and necklines and dress shoes or sandals.
-Men shall wear slacks, shirts with collars, and dress shoes (or sandals) with socks.
+Men are to wear slacks, shirts with collars, and dress shoes (or sandals) with socks.

 In keeping with the College’s intention to establish a dignified community of learning, extreme hairstyles and other such distracting bodily accoutrements are not permitted on campus.

 Vehicles are to be operated safely and at reasonable speeds on campus, but never faster than 15 mph.
 There is to be no student vehicular traffic on the lower campus unless required by a work study supervisor.
 Driving or parking on lawns or paths is prohibited.
 Student parking is restricted to the student parking lots located at the north end of the campus and by St. Serra Hall.
 Students are not to park in the designated faculty parking areas adjacent to the residence halls or behind the Commons building.
 Parking behind the Commons is permitted only for loading and unloading vehicles.